xudd/xudd/docs/source/core.rst

         EvilRobot)

     # Create an actor with specific arguments and keyword arguments
-    # in this case, the first argument is the BattleBot's infrantry rank
+    # in this case, the first argument is the BattleBot's infantry rank
     minion_bot = hive.create_actor(
         BattleBot, "minion",
         weapons=["pokey stick"])